-I am a 26 years old computer scientist/engineer, working as a research fellow at CERN, in Geneva, Switzerland.
+I am a 28 years old computer engineer, currently working at CERN, in Geneva, Switzerland.
 You can reach me at

 lastname (at) cern.ch.

-I am involved in quite a lot activities in software, open source and hacktivism.
-Here you can find out more about me and my involvements.
+I am involved in some activities related to digital preservation, software, open source and hacktivism.
+On this website you can find out more about me and my involvements.
 There’s also a blog with various unrequested opinions and some technical notes.

 You can follow me on: